masagrator/FPSLocker-Warehouse/FORMAT.md

 - `what` - supported commands:
   - `timing` - it blocks FPSLocker internal frame delay.
 It is advised to use it when we want to use the game's proprietary FPS lock.
 This is automatically applied when FPS target matches refresh rate + 30 FPS if refresh rate is set to 60 Hz.

+Commands supported by MASTER_WRITE:
+- `bytes` - this is used to write data into main executable, it can write to any part of executable, even read only.
+It's applied only before game actually starts.
+  - `main_offset` - where value should be written relative to `main` executable start in RAM.
+  - `value_type` - check "Supported types".
+  - `value` - what value we will write into provided address.
+Remember that if `value_type` is set to any integer, don't use decimals.
+You may write a list of values into it that will be applied one after another.
 ---

 # Supported types